Celery – The Best Vegetable for the HeartReading time: 8 min

 4. After boiling, reduce heat and continue to simmer for 20 minutes or until potatoes are tender and celery is soft.

-5. Blend the soup with a hand blender and add the milk and pulse the machine one more time.
+5. Blend the soup with a hand blender, add the milk, and pulse the machine again.

 6. Serve along with crusty bread.